 Buyers may find:

-The lifestyle report notes that much of the housing growth in Hunters Creek happened in the 1990s, which gives the area a more established suburban feel instead of a brand-new construction-only identity.
+Local data notes that much of the housing growth in Hunters Creek happened in the 1990s, which gives the area a more established suburban feel instead of a brand-new construction-only identity.

 Lifestyle in Hunters Creek